 In 1776 a land expedition commanded by Colonel Juan Bautista de Anza arrived on the San Francisco peninsula and established the Presidio and the Mission Dolores.
 In 1777 Padre Junipero Serra, father of the California missions, arrived in San Francisco.
 The settlement was known as Yerba Buena until 1847, when it became San Francisco.
-In 1806 the Russians attempted to establish themselves

 In 1806 the Russians attempted to establish themselves in and about San Francisco.
 They established a settlement at Fort Ross, near Santa Rosa, but after a few years gave it up, disposing of all movable fixtures and arms to Capt.
 John A. Sutter of Sacramento.
-In 1846 war was declared by the United States on Mexico and on July 9, 1848, Capt.
-John B. Montgomery of the United States Names in the class of media.